 There are plenty of references to “that redhead over there” in songs in almost every genre.
 A good one to pick is Bruce Springsteen’s “Red Headed Woman”.

 READ: 12 Songs About Redheads

 4. Don’t: Assume all redheads are Irish

-It is true that Ireland has the highest percentage of redhaired individuals (next to Scotland); coming in around 20% of their population.
-This statistic likely giving way for the misinformed stereotype.
+It is true that Ireland has the highest percentage of red-haired individuals (next to Scotland); coming in around 20% of their population.
+This statistic likely giving way to the misinformed stereotype.
 But, redheads in the United States (averaging < 3%) have ties to Belgium, Sweden, the Netherlands and various other parts of European and Mediterranean countries.